jurohd/jurohd.github.io/index.md

 ## Research Experience

-***First-order methods for constrained convex programs**, Math Department, RPI As *Undergraduate Research Assistant*, supervised by *Prof*.
+* **First-order methods for constrained convex programs**, Math Department, RPI As *Undergraduate Research Assistant*, supervised by *Prof*.
 Yangyang Xu

-***A Systematic Way of Collecting and Fusing Multi-Modal Data for Cognitive Analysis Tasks**,Cognitive and Immersive Systems Lab, RPI
+* **A Systematic Way of Collecting and Fusing Multi-Modal Data for Cognitive Analysis Tasks**,Cognitive and Immersive Systems Lab, RPI
 As *Undergraduate Research Developer*, supervised by *phD Candidate* Xiangyang Mou, *Director* Hui Su

 ## Industrial Experience

-***The9 Limited**, Product Development Department, Shanghai, China, Summer 2017 As *Software Developer*, supervised by *Director* Haibo Xu
+* **The9 Limited**, Product Development Department, Shanghai, China, Summer 2017 As *Software Developer*, supervised by *Director* Haibo Xu

 ---

-> To a great mind, nothing is little
+> The more I learn, the more I realize how much I don't know.
+>                                                   ------Albert Einstein